 At Acme, following their biannual engagement survey, each department is tasked with considering their own focus based on the feedback from their employees, with managers (working in concert with their employees) determining their own supporting actions for improvement.
 They provide the department heads access to their department’s results, including relevant demographics (like manager, team, and work shift) and access to heatmaps.
 The managers within the departments are given their specific team’s results, as well as the department results, without team level demographics.

-Now that you've had a chance to think through who would get the most benefit from understanding the employee experience, head over to Sharing Survey Results and Reports for more information on how to set up test reports.
+Now that you've had a chance to think through who would get the most benefit from understanding the employee experience, head over to Create and share reports for more information on how to set up test reports.

 A Small Caveat When it Comes to Sharing Reports and Respondent Data Confidentiality